 You’d think that reviews are a one-way street, but they’re not.
 If a customer makes an effort to share their thoughts about your product or service, then you should take a moment to reply.

 If the review is positive and helpful to others, then a short thank you takes minimal effort.

-Negative reviews are more challenging.
+Negative reviews are more challenging on your Google My Business listing.
 But it’s worth addressing the criticism with a positive spin.
 DON’T get drawn into a public squabble (it’s classless and literally a PR nightmare), but do make an effort to address their concerns.